General Occupational Technology

 Hours are to be selected from approved programs of study in the areas of Core, Core-Subject Areas, Other Major Courses, Other Major Courses-Subject Areas, and/or Other Required Hours.

 AAS, diploma and certificate programs must include courses which offer specific job knowledge and skills.
-Work experience, including cooperative education, practicums and internships may be included in a degree or diploma program up to a maximum of 8 credit hours, and in a certificate program up to a maximum of 2 credit hours.
+Work experience, including work-based learning, practicums and internships may be included in a degree or diploma program up to a maximum of 8 credit hours, and in a certificate program up to a maximum of 2 credit hours.

 The subject/course core is comprised of subject areas and/or specific courses which are required for each curriculum program.